 Located just 20 miles outside of Charlotte, Lake Norman is the largest man-made body of fresh water in North Carolina that is a mecca for water sports, fishing, and other recreational activities.

 Its 520 miles of shoreline are dotted with vacation homes, docks, beaches, and parks, making it a great place to unwind.
 The laid-back lake community of Huntersville is super close to Lake Norman and offers great local dining and shopping.

-How to get there: Leaving Charlotte, take 77 North and exit at Gilead Road, which will take you right into Huntersville.
-To continue on to Lake Norman, head back out of town on Gilead Road and take 21 North to Westmoreland Road.
-Follow Westmoreland Road until you see signs for Lake Norman.
+How to get there: Leaving Charlotte, take Interstate 77 (I-77) North and exit at Gilead Road, which will take you right into Huntersville.
+To continue on to Lake Norman, head back out of town and get back on the interstate.
+Past Mooresville, head west on NC-150 to reach Lake Norman Marina.